Turhan Bey: Stardom

 Bey was receiving a lot of fan mail, and Universal began to build him into a star.
 Hedda Hopper called him a "Turkish Valentino."

 He was top billed in the horror film The Mad Ghoul (1943), with Evelyn Ankers.

 When Sabu enlisted in the army, Bey took his place in Ali Baba and the Forty Thieves (1944), a Technicolor spectacular with Montez and Hall directed by Lubin.
 Bey was top billed, and the film was very popular.
 Bey had a cameo in Universal's all-star Follow the Boys (1944).

-Bey was meant to be reunited with Montez and Hall in Gypsy Wildcat (1944) when MGM borrowed him to play a Chinese in Dragon Seed (1944) starring Katharine Hepburn and Walter Huston.
+Bey was meant to be reunited with Montez and Hall in Gypsy Wildcat (1944) when MGM borrowed him to play a Chinese man in Dragon Seed (1944) starring Katharine Hepburn and Walter Huston.
 His part in Wildcat went to Peter Coe.

 Dragon Seed earned over $4 million but lost money due to its high cost.
 Bey said the experience of working at MGM was "very exciting" although he "almost preferred the way Universal worked, because it was faster and less time consuming."

 Back at Universal, Bey was the romantic male lead in the big-budget The Climax (1944) with Boris Karloff and Susanna Foster, an unsuccessful attempt to duplicate the success of Phantom of the Opera (1943).
 He had a key role in the musical Bowery to Broadway (1944), a vehicle for Jack Oakie.

 In 1944, a poll by exhibitors of "Stars of Tomorrow" listed Bey at number nine.

 In May 1944, Universal announced it would star him in Return of the Sheik.

 Universal put Bey and Foster in the Western Frisco Sal (1945).
 He was more comfortably cast in Sudan (1945), with Montez and Hall.

 MGM wanted Bey for a part in Weekend at the Waldorf, but Universal and Walter Wanger wanted him for another film so he could not do it (George Zucco played the role).
 The Wanger film was Night in Paradise (1946), with Bey playing Aesop opposite Merle Oberon for director Arthur Lubin.
 Bey admitted to often arriving late on set, something he later regretted.
 Arthur Lubin claimed that by this time "he was very conceited, he was very sure of himself, he was getting very difficult to direct."
 The movie was a box-office flop and damaged Bey's standing in Hollywood.